wayneeseguin/graft/docs/concepts/merging.md

 ### 7. Output

 Any errors from the Eval Phase or Pruning/Cherry Picking are displayed.
-If successful, Spruce formats the document as YAML and outputs it.
+If successful, graft formats the document as YAML and outputs it.

 ## Array Merging

-Arrays require special handling because order matters.
-Spruce provides array operators to control merging:
+Arrays require special handling because order matters. graft provides array operators to control merging:

 - `(( append ))` - Adds data to the end of the array
 - `(( prepend ))` - Inserts data at the beginning